Parent Teacher Conference Scheduling Success

 Helpful Tips for Teachers and Parents

 Parent Teacher Conferences are a powerful and important opportunity to bring parents and teachers together in partnership to support student academic success and happiness.
 Even though short in duration (typically scheduled for 15- 30 minutes), parent teacher conferences also provide a critical space for fostering mutual admiration, respect and parental involvement for the entire school year.
-We’ve gathered fresh tips and check lists to make the entire process more meaningful and hassle-free for everyone involved.
+Whether your parent teacher meeting is in-person or virtual, we’ve gathered fresh tips and checklists to make the entire process more meaningful and hassle-free for everyone involved.

 While each parent only has a few conferences to attend, teachers are holding conferences for all the parents in the classroom and they can be frustrating to conduct (and attend) without adequate preparation.
 The easiest part of the Parent Teacher conference should be scheduling the conference appointment!
 SignUp.com offers free, online Parent Teacher Conference SignUps that sync with eCalendars in real time – and can be accessed 24/7 from your smartphone, tablet, or computer.
 Check out our tips and suggestions to help the conference run smoothly, be more productive, and help all parties get the most out of this important short meeting.